A fully discrete evolving surface finite element method for the Cahn-Hilliard equation with a regular potential: Numerical experiments

 \subsection{Experimental order of convergence on an evolving sphere}

 Here we consider an oscillating sphere given by the zero level set of the function

 over a time interval $t \in [0,0.1]$.
 We choose the initial data to be

+and an interface width $\varepsilon = 0.1$.
 The experimental order of convergence (EOC) is computed by solving the equation on a coarse mesh, and prolonging this coarse solution onto a finer mesh.
 This process is analogous to lifting.
 We obtain an error by approximating the true solution with a fine solution ($\tau = 10^{-5}, h \approx 3.827328 \cdot 10^{-2}$) of the fully implicit scheme, as the exact solution is not known, and we choose the timestep size to be $\mathcal{O}(h^2)$ to avoid a bottleneck in the error.
-We see that the EOC is essentially of the order predicted by Theorem \ref{smootherrortheorem} and Theorem \ref{impexp errortheorem} for linear finite elements - see Tables \ref{table:SmoothUTable}, \ref{table:SmoothWTable}, \ref{table:ImpExpUTable}, \ref{table:ImpExpWTable}.
+We see that the EOC is essentially of the order predicted by Theorem \ref{smootherrortheorem} and Theorem \ref{impexp errortheorem} for linear finite elements --- see Tables \ref{table:SmoothUTable}, \ref{table:SmoothWTable}, \ref{table:ImpExpUTable}, \ref{table:ImpExpWTable}.
 We observe that the error in the fully implicit scheme is smaller than the implicit-explicit scheme (albeit by a negligible about for $u$).
 The benefit of the implicit-explicit scheme, as shown in our preceding theory, is that it is stable for a smaller timestep size $\tau$.
+Lastly, the example here is chosen so that we can compute a solution for a timestep size, $\tau$, which is large in comparison to the interface width, $\varepsilon$.
+In practice this is not usually numerically stable and one must choose $\tau$ in accordance with the timestep size requirements for the appropriate numerical scheme.
+In particular we observed stability issues when dealing with a large timestep size if the surface, $\Gamma(t)$, was shrinking sufficiently quickly --- we have thus not included these experiments.